 Stepmom faces charges after 5-year-old child drowns in man-made ditch, cops say

+Stepmom faces charges after 5-year-old child drowns in waste disposal ditch, cops say

 Riley Scot Hogeback,5, was left to drown in a toxic waste pit adjacent to a pig pen in Florida, officials say

-A stepmom is facing charges for the death of a 5-year-old child after he drowned in a manmade waste ditch in Florida.
+A stepmom is facing charges for the death of a 5-year-old after he drowned in a waste disposal ditch in Florida.

-Cheyenne Star Fite, 25, was taken into custody Tuesday and charged with one count of aggravated manslaughter by child abuse, according to an affidavit seen by Law & Crime.
+Cheyenne Star Fite, 25, was taken into custody Tuesday and charged with one count of aggravated manslaughter by child abuse, according to a police affidavit and Law & Crime.

-According to an arrest report, Fite, had been looking after her stepson, 5-year-old Riley Scot Hogeback, on October 11, when he tumbled down a man-made waste disposal ditch in Kissimmee and drowned after becoming intoxicated by fumes and animal excrement.
+According to an arrest report, Fite had been looking after her stepson, 5-year-old Riley Scot Hogeback, on October 11, when he tumbled down a waste disposal ditch in Kissimmee and drowned after becoming intoxicated by fumes and animal excrement.

-One of the other children reportedly told police that Fite had actually been asleep in bed at the time of the horrific incident.
+Another child reportedly told police that Fite had actually been asleep at the time of the boy’s death.
 They also added that Fite had been punishing Riley by leaving him “outside naked” because he had wounded a chicken that day, reported Law & Crime.

-Emergency responders rushed the child to HCA Florida Osceola East Emergency Hospital but he was pronounced dead at 6:17 p.m. as a result of the incident.
+Emergency responders rushed the child to a hospital where he was pronounced dead.

 Fite reportedly told police during an interview that she had allowed Riley, and his two siblings, aged three and five, to play in the yard because of a lack of power in the house.